 Extremely sad that Sonia, Priyanka could not feel pain of Kota mothers: Adityanath

 "It is extremely sad that Congress president Sonia Gandhi and general secretary Priyanka Gandhi Vadra, despite being women, are not able to understand the sorrow of the mothers," he added.
-In another tweet, he said it would have been better had Priyanka met and consoled the aggrieved mothers instead of indulging in politics in UP.
+He said it would have been better "had Priyanka met and consoled the aggrieved mothers instead of indulging in politics in UP".

-At least 100 infants have died at government-run JK Lon Hospital hospital in Kota in the past month.
+Slamming the Rajasthan chief minister, the UP CM said, "The Congress government in Rajasthan and the indifference, insensitivity and irresponsible behaviour of Chief Minister Ashok Gehlot and his silence makes the mind all the more sad."
+Earlier in the day, Mayawati said if Priyanka Gandhi does not meet the children's mothers, then her meeting with the kin of the victims of violence during the anti-CAA protests in UP will be "construed as pure theatrics".

+In another tweet, the BSP leader said, "The death of 100 children in Rajasthan's Kota district is very sad and painful.
+Chief Minister Ashok Gehlot and his government are still insensitive, disinterested and irresponsible, which is highly condemnable."
+"But, what is more saddening is the fact that the top leadership of the Congress, especially its general secretary, are maintaining silence over this issue.
+It would have been better that like she did in UP, she had met the aggrieved mothers, who lost their children due to the laxity of the party's government," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)